connermcb/FARSpackage/README.md

 ## About

-The \code{FARSpackage} is a simple toy example implemented for the purpose of learning to build an R package using RStudio and the \code{devtools} package.
+The `FARSpackage` is a simple toy example implemented for the purpose of learning to build an R package using RStudio and the `devtools` package.

 The package is built around a single .R file with a suite of functions for summarizing and geographically plotting data from the Fatality Analysis Reporting System, a database of highway fatalities in the 50 United States and her territories.